gabmich/xls-tools/README.md

 ## Introduction

-xls-tools provide... well... tools to work on xls (and so on) files.
+xls-tools provides... well... tools to work on xls (and so on) files, for investigation purpose.

-## What it can do
+## PnParser (with tkinter GUI)

-1. Parse tow or more spreadsheets to look for occurences between them
+1. Parse a spreadsheet to format phonenumbers for Switzerland (it's easy to change the country)

-2. Parse a spreadsheet to format phonenumbers for the specifed country (in progress)
+2. Parse two or more worksheets to look for occurences between them

-3. ...
+3. ... still working on it ...